Personalized PCA: Decoupling Shared and Unique Features: What is ?

 Similar to standard PCA, different principal components need to be orthonormal:

 where $\delta_{q_1,q_2}$ is the Kronecker delta.
 In addition to \eqref{eqn:orthonormalconstraints}, we further require that the global and local features are orthogonal:

-The orthogonality constraints imply that global and local PCs are independent, thus can potentially be decoupled.
+The orthogonality of PCs implies that the shared and unique features span different subspaces, thus describing independent and decoupled patterns in the data sources.

-\eqref{eqn:model} is an interpretable linear model that naturally incorporates both common and individual features on different clients.
+\eqref{eqn:model} is an interpretable linear model that naturally incorporates both common and individual features of different clients.
 It is useful in applications where disentangling global and local features is important.
-The development of IoT and recent advancements in federated and distributed analytics presents numerous such applications including time series data, image and video data, and language data.
+The development of IoT and recent advancements in federated and distributed analytics present numerous such applications, including time series data, image and video data, and language data.
 We will show the efficacy of \eqref{eqn:model} on several examples.